telerik/kendo-ui-core/docs/intro/widget-basics/create-custom-kendo-widget.md

 	})(jQuery);

-## Use DataSource
+## Use Data Sources

 To make this widget DataSource- or MVVM-aware, implement some additional items.
 The section below goes over the process of creation a DataSource-aware widget.
 The MVVM part is tackled further below.
 The widget that is demonstrated is a simple one that just repeats the data in the DataSource and also allows you to specify your own custom template.
 Think of this as an extremely dumbed-down ListView that for easier handling is named the Repeater.

-To make your widget aware of a DataSource, first use the created convenience method on the DataSource base object.
+To make your widget aware of a Data Source, first use the created convenience method on the Data Source base object.

 ###### Example